Notice of Privacy Practices

 Protective Services for the President and Others: We may disclose PHI about you to authorized federal officials so they may provide protection to the President, other authorized persons or foreign heads of state, or conduct special investigations.

 We will obtain your written authorization before using or disclosing your PHI for purposes other than those provided for above (or as otherwise permitted or required by law).
+We are required to obtain your written authorization for most uses and disclosures of psychotherapy notes, uses and disclosures of protected health information for marketing purposes, including subsidized treatment communications, disclosures that constitute a sale of PHI, and other uses and disclosures not described in this Notice.
 You may revoke an authorization in writing at any time.
 Upon receipt of a written revocation, we will stop using or disclosing your PHI, except to the extent that we have already taken action in reliance on the authorization.

 YOUR HEALTH INFORMATION RIGHTS